 How to create impact by taking a workflow-based approach to collaboration

-The workflow-based design principle is all about building your own processes and using the right tools to bring people together for collaborative impact.
+The workflow-based design principle is all about building your own processes and using the right tools to bring people together for transformative impact.

 At Howspace, we don’t claim to have the best processes in the world—we don’t want to tell people how to run the show.
 After all, you know well how your organization and people work.
 Leaders, trainers, facilitators, project managers, and consultants are all experts in organizing workflows.
 So you know best how to facilitate a collaboration journey that moves ahead smoothly and generates a feeling of togetherness.
 We don’t want to get in your way—we simply want to give you the platform that empowers you to succeed in your work.